 What is the cost of the services you provide?

 Umbrella companies retain a margin from the agreed contract rate which is received from your agency or end client.
-Pendragon Umbrella’s margin is £85 per month, or £20 for weekly paid employees.
-For salary sacrifice services the margin is £106 per month or £25 per week.
-This margin is the only money we earn and there are no additional or ‘hidden’ costs and our margin is shown on the reconciliation page of your payslip.
+Pendragon Umbrella’s margin starts from £95 per month, or £22 for weekly paid employees.
+For the salary sacrifice pension solution the margin is £120 per month or £30 per week.
+This margin is the only money we earn and there are no additional or ‘hidden’ costs and our margin along with all statutory deductions is shown on the reconciliation page of your payslip.